 While extroverts will have no problem with public recognition for their efforts, introverts do.
 When appreciating an introvert in the workplace, it is much better to do it in person.
 Rather than announcing to the entire workforce, choose a personal mail as a token of appreciation.

 Introverts don't prefer the spotlight.
 Therefore, your rewards and appreciation program is better suited for them in private.
-Also, it is better to provide feedback on career development on a one-on-one basis as opposed to a group meeting.
+Also, it is better to provide feedback on career development on a one-on-one basis instead of a group meeting.

 8. Team Building Exercises

-In this case, you can also start with engaging introverts in smaller groups first and then to larger groups.
+In this case, you can also start engaging introverts in smaller groups first and then in larger groups.
 This will give introverts time to adjust to the mix and proceed further.
 In this way, they won’t feel like such disengaged employees in an activity.

 Also, if possible, try to think of activities that an introvert may like in team building.
 This can be Library Day, Writing Session, etc.

-Most of you might think that introverts don’t like to collaborate but that is wrong.
-Introverts like to collaborate with others in employee engagement activities but with the right order.
+Most of you might think that introverts don’t like to collaborate, but that is wrong.
+Introverts like to collaborate with others in employee engagement activities but in the right order.
 In collaborating activities, be sure to keep things between a limited number of people.